St Clare’s and COVID-19

 - All staff and students must complete health declaration questionnaires before being permitted to enter the college.

 - No visitors will be allowed on site without prior appointment and they will also be expected to complete a travel and health declaration questionnaire.

-- At the moment, we are unclear about what the government’s directive regarding international arrivals will be for September 2020.
-If our international students and staff arriving from outside the UK are required to quarantine for fourteen days, we will ensure that they are able to complete a period of quarantine in college whilst under the direct care of our pastoral staff and medical team.
-In this case, we will consider the staggered arrival of our students.
+- If our international students and staff arriving from outside the UK are required to quarantine for fourteen days, we will ensure that they are able to complete a period of quarantine in college whilst under the direct care of our pastoral staff and medical team.

 - We will require non-resident students, staff and visitors who have travelled abroad not to enter the college site until a period of 14 days has elapsed from their re-entry to the UK.